-In Performance Specification 16, several corrections and modifications would be made to clarify the intent of the requirements.
-In section 1.1, we would correct the language to make it clear that if a PEMS (predictive emission monitoring system) contains a diluent component, then the diluent component must be tested as well.
-Also, in section 1.1, the language referring to PS-17 would be removed since PS-17 was never promulgated.
-In sections 3.11 and 3.12, language would be added to define commonly used acronyms, and in section 3.12, the language would be corrected to indicate that the relative accuracy test audit (RATA) is to be conducted as specified in section 8.2.
-In section 9.1, the QA/QC Summary chart would be corrected to reflect the language found in section 2.2, which indicates that the relative accuracy audit (RAA) is required on all PEMS and not just those classified as compliance PEMS.
+In Performance Specification 16, several corrections and modifications are made to clarify the intent of the requirements.
+In section 1.1, the language is revised to make it clear that if a PEMS (predictive emission monitoring system) contains a diluent component, then the diluent component must be tested as well.
+Also, in section 1.1, the language referring to PS-17 is removed because PS-17 was not promulgated.

+In sections 3.11 and 3.12, language is added to define commonly used acronyms, and in section 3.12, the language is corrected to indicate that the relative accuracy test audit (RATA) is to be conducted as specified in section 8.2.

+In section 9.1, the QA/QC Summary chart is corrected to reflect the language found in section 2.2, which indicates that the relative accuracy audit (RAA) is required on all PEMS and not just those classified as compliance PEMS.
 The QA/QC Summary Chart is also modified to align the criteria for a RAA with that found in section 13.5.

-In section 9.4, the language stating a RATA is to be conducted at the normal operating level would be corrected to indicate the RATA is to be conducted as specified in section 8.2 and to remove the statement that the statistical tests in section 8.3 are not required for the yearly RATA.
-In section 12.3.2, the alternative criteria language would be removed because it does not apply to Ffactor determinations.
-In sections 13.1 and 13.5, the language would be modified to add the corresponding alternative criteria in units of lb/mmBtu.
+In section 9.4, we proposed to correct the language stating a RATA is to be conducted at the normal operating level to indicate the RATA is to be conducted as specified in section 8.2.
+Also in section 9.4, we proposed to remove the statement that the statistical tests in section 8.3 are not required for the yearly RATA.
+However, based on public comment, we are not making any revisions to section 9.4 at this time.

+In section 12.3.2, we proposed to remove the alternative criteria language because it does not apply to F-factor determinations.
+However, based on public comment, we have decided not to make changes to section 12.3.2 at this time.

+In sections 13.1 and 13.5, the language is modified to add the corresponding alternative criteria in units of lb/mmBtu.
+Although, we did not propose a change in the criteria for applying the 2 ppm difference in the proposed rule, we agree with a public comment that the 20 ppm criteria in section 13.5 should be the same as the 10 ppm criteria in section 13.1, so section 13.5 is revised to reflect this.